-Nestled at 3650 metres above sea level high up in the Vilcabamba Mountain range, overlooking the village of Lamay, Huchuy Qosqo in Quechua means Little Cusco.
+Nestled at 3650 metres above sea level high up in the Vilcabamba Mountain range, overlooking the Sacred Valley’s village of Lamay.
+Huchuy Qosqo in Quechua means Little Cusco.
 The archaeological complex was built by the Inca emperor Viracocha.

 During the Inca civilization, they did not practise the regular tax system.
 Instead, they controlled the land and labour.
 This allowed them to acquire more land and pass it down in the line of succession.

-Huchuy Qosqo was used as a summer palace by Viracocha.
+Huchuy Qosqo was used as a royal estate by Viracocha.
 During the last days of his rule, he faced a revolt from Cancha People.
 Fearing his life, he handed over the throne of Cusco to his son, Pachacutec and took asylum in Huchuy Qosqo.

 Pachacutec in turn deposed the conflict and took over the role of the new Inca Sapa (Inca Emperor).
 On Viracocha’s death, his mummified corpse was stored in Huchuy Qosqo.
 When the Spanish invaded Huchuy Cusco, they removed the mummified corpse and burnt it.

 Huchuy Qosqo Trek 2 Days is a high altitude experience.
+It involves hikes through high mountain passes.
 We highly recommend you to spend 3-4 days in Cusco before the trek to avoid altitude sickness.

 Do take a moment to check our reviews on Tripadvisor.